GSI-CS-CO/bel_projects/README.md

 ### Flashing

 Problem: Flashing might fail sometimes on certain devices and host combinations.

-If you have such a device please use eb-flash (with additional arguments) to flash the timing receiver:
+Solution: If you have such a device please use eb-flash (with additional arguments) to flash the timing receiver:

 Optional (before using eb-flash):
 ```